correlation and regression in spss#

 As you can see in this dialog, SPSS allows you to use a wide range of models to estimate the relationships between two variables, including quite a few that we’ve mentioned in the lectures.
 For now, we’ll stick to the Linear model, but in the future you may work with data that exhibit some other form of relationship.

-This will find the “best-fit” line using monthly hours of sun as the explanatory (independent) variable, and the monthly mean temperature as the response (dependent) variable.
+This will find the “best-fit” line using monthly hours of sun as the explanatory (independent) variable, and the monthly minimum temperature as the response (dependent) variable.
 Make sure that Plot models is checked, then click OK to run the regression.
-You should see a number of tables and graphs added to the Viewer window:

 the "data viewer" window, with the regression output added.